So you think you want an MGB or V8?

 My own experiences: In 1973 I bought a new Morris Marina, and ran it for six years.
 That came with original carbon-string leads of course, and after a few years I started getting ignition problems, checked the resistances and they were all over the place.
 So I bought a set of silicone-cored from Halfords and had no more problems.
 When I bought the roadster in 1990 the plug leads were a mixture, so I bought a set of silicone again from Halfords.
 Many years later one day it wouldn't start, and after some time I found it was because the brass connector at the coil end of the king-lead had some kind of blue coating, that I couldn't scrape off, and seemed to be acting as an insulator, so I bought a new set and since then they have been fine.

 All frequent questions as part of a lot of confusion on this subject.
-Coil manufacturers don't help I have come across one coil where it was labelled '12v', but then also said it needed an external ballast resistor!
-As we shall see this is completely contradictory.
+Coil manufacturers don't help - I have come across two coils marked '12v' but also saying it needed an external ballast resistor!
+This is confusing if not incorrect, and some suppliers do have completely incorrect information on their web pages.
+You won't know what you have got until you measure both the wiring and the coil, and that goes for newly purchased coils.

 Chrome bumper 4-cylinder cars had a 12v coil with a direct ignition feed (white).
 Rubber bumper cars and all V8s had a 6v coil connected to the 12v ignition feed via a ballast resistance.
 This resistance is not an identifiable component but a length of resistance wire contained within the harness.
 The resistance wire itself is usually pink with a white tracer, but has a white or white/brown tail at the supply end, and a white/light-green on a 4-cylinder or white/light-blue on a factory V8 tail at the coil end.
 This is how the cars came out the factory, but if replacing the coil it is important to know if a PO has bypassed the ballast resistance or a rubber bumper or V8 for some reason, or even added one to a chrome bumper 4-cylinder car.
-Using a 6v coil in a 12v system i.e. with no ballast resistance will result in overheating of the coil and burning of the points.
+Using a 6v coil in a 12v system i.e. with no ballast resistance will result in overheating of the coil and burning of the points (unless you use a variable-dwell electronic ignition system in place of points which raises more questions).
 Using a 12v coil in a 6v system will result in reduced HT spark.
 You can't go by the colour of the wiring, there are some unfeeling butchers out there, you have to do a simple electrical test.
 Remove the wires from the coil on the points-side, usually black/white.
 Connect a voltmeter on its 12v scale to the other coil terminal and turn on the ignition.
 On all cars you should see battery voltage i.e. 12v.
 Now connect an earth to the points terminal...

 It is possible to test a coil, and tell the difference between 12v, 6v and other coils, by measuring the primary and secondary resistances (all wires and HT cable removed) with an ohmmeter looking for these resistances: